At what age should a child first visit the orthodontist?

 Why are children being evaluated at such an early age?

-Early diagnosis and treatment can guide erupting teeth into a more favorable position, preserve space for permanent teeth, reduce the likelihood of fracturing protruded front teeth and promote a more favorable growth pattern.
+Early diagnosis and treatment can guide erupting teeth into a more favorable position, preserve space for permanent teeth, reduce the likelihood of fracturing protruded front teeth, and promote a more favorable growth pattern.

 If early treatment is indicated, Dr. Dubiner and Dr. Woolfson can guide the growth of the jaw and incoming permanent teeth.
 Early treatment can also regulate the width of the upper and lower dental arches, gain space for permanent teeth, reduce the likelihood of impacted permanent teeth, avoid the need for future permanent tooth extractions, correct habits such as thumb sucking, and eliminate abnormal swallowing or speech problems.
 In other words, early treatment can simplify later treatment, after all the permanent teeth erupt.
+Please contact our Onshore Orthodontics.

 Does early treatment benefit all children?